niciberger/swissherdbook/README.md

 # Data preparation for a prognostic management tool

 Data preparation for a prognostic management tool for the prediction of artificial insemination success in dairy cows.
 The five R scripts are used to prepare the necessary dataset.
-The data is be selected, cleaned, features are generated and the data is standardized with these skripts.
-The scripts use standardized data exports from ArgusQ (QualitasAG) according the RindviehCH data interface.
-Hence, all necessary source data must be exported from ArgusQ first.
+The data is selected, cleaned, the features are generated and the data is standardized with these scripts.
+The scripts use standardized data exports from ArgusQ (Qualitas AG) according to the RindviehCH data interface.
+Hence, all necessary source data must first be exported from ArgusQ.

 ## Instructions